vgomezr/SOC-Dynamics-Sierpinski-Fractals-Lattices/README.md

 ## Overview

-Welcome to the Self-Organized Criticality (SOC) Dynamics project, focused on exploring the Ising-percolation model on Sierpinski fractal lattices.
-The primary objective is to compare the behaviors of these fractal lattices with those lacking self-similarity.
-Our aim is to understand the influence of topology on the emergent properties of critical self-organization.
+Welcome to the Self-Organized Critical Dynamics project.
+This project is dedicated to exploring the Ising-percolation model on Sierpinski fractal lattices.
+The main goal is to compare the behavior of these fractal lattices with those lacking self-similarity and to comprehend the impact of topology on the emergent properties of critical self-organization.

 ## Project Objectives

 1. **Comparison of Fractal and Non-Fractal Lattices:**
-   - Investigate how Sierpinski fractal lattices differ in critical self-organization dynamics compared to lattices lacking self-similarity.
+   - Investigate how Sierpinski fractal lattices differ in self-organized critical dynamics compared to lattices with an integer dimension.
    - Understand the impact of topology on emergent properties.

 2. **Characterization of Critical Exponents:**
-   - Determine distinct exponents characterizing self-organized criticality in both Ising and percolation models.
+   - Determine distinct exponents characterizing criticality in both Ising and percolation models.
    - Explore how these exponents differ in the context of fractal and non-fractal lattices.